quant400/cfc-smart-contracts/README.md

 Fight Token has a 10 millions (1% of the initial supply) inflation rate per year without compounding.

-Vesting contract is still subject to revisions.
+Vesting contracts are still subjected to revisions.

 CFC Tech Team